How Search Engines Work

 - Inbound links

-- Social signals (i.e. The number of people that like your brand on Facebook, number of Facebook shares, number of Twitter followers, number of tweets mentioning your brand name or including a link to your website, number of people that have you in their Google+ "circles")
+- Social signals (like the number of people that like your brand on Facebook, number of tweets mentioning your brand name or including a link to your website, etc.)

 - Alt text